 But what does all of this have to do with sitting and obesity?
 When you sit, your body isn’t being supported as much by your skeleton.
 It’s being supported by cushions and chair features.
 Since the pressure isn’t being applied to your bones, your body never gets any sort of signal that it’s gotten any heavier and is therefore unable to regulate itself properly.
 This is the theory anyway.
 At this point, the experiment was only conducted with rodents.
 It’s still possible that it’s more complicated with humans and there are already plans for more detailed experiments that explore this possible explanation into why sitting is so much less healthy than standing.

 At UPLIFT Desk, we're always looking for ways to work better and live healthier, and learning how our sitting habits affect our weight is an interesting step toward finding out the optimal ways to do so.
-We'll always be excited to read new studies about work and health; stay tuned for more science and the nitty gritty details to keep your body in fine working shape, at least, while you're on the job.
+We're excited to be able to design things that help you keep up with your healthy habits, including our line of height adjustable desks, ergonomic chairs, and office accessories.
+As science compiles about the importance of moving more at work, we plan to keep adding to our product line; stay tuned for new items and tips to keep your body in fine working shape, at least, while you're on the job.